Thabit-Habeebah/Student_Depression/README.md

 ## Data Cleaning
 The first step was to remove duplicates in order to avoid inaccurate analysis and results,I did this on excel using the shortcut ALT+H+O+I.I loaded the data into my Power query for cleaning then I discovered that columns such as Academic Pressure, Study satisfaction, Work Pressure, Financial stress where ranked in numbers so I had to assign rank to them in words so as to aid understanding using the "conditional coulmn" to solve this problem.

-Also, I noticed 3 blank rows so I had to elimiate it given the fact that considering the large number of students in the data it would not have a significant effect on the on my analysis.
+Also, I noticed 3 blank rows so I had to elimiate it considering the large number of students in the data it would not have a significant effect on the on my analysis.
 I decide to use SQL for this because I love writing SQL queries

 ```
 SELECT *